snowkidind/uniswapV3-price-Lookup/README.md

  In the enclosed javascript, the first contract call identifies a specific v3 pool by "pool address".
 In the second contract call, the exact pool is vaguely assumed by only supplying "token symbols".

-### In the contract there is some strangeness, because the second call compares the value of an address with another address.
-This appears to be broken.
-I didn't intend to modify the original code, with this deploy, If you are having issues try flipping the input and output token:

 ```
 function getQuoteAtTick() {
   ...